EtherCD/Alt-Evades-Old-Version/README.md

 # AltEvades
+**Old version of project!
+First attempt to make game like Evades.io**

 * Fork of OpenEvades, more refined and already with most of the improvements
 * Link to OpenEvades: `https://github.com/ollie-d/OpenEvades`
 * Link to Web-Tests: `https://ethercd.github.io/AltEvades/`